Before Filing a Complaint

 Step 4: Submit the form online

-If you completed and signed a complaint form PDF before the online form was available, you may submit your complaint by sending all of the following to the College’s Regulatory & Candidacy Consultant, Valerie Shapiro:
+If you completed and signed a complaint form PDF before the online form was available, you may submit your complaint by sending all of the following to the College’s Regulatory & Candidacy Consultant, Valerie Heard:

 1. Completed and signed complaint form